earthonion/Netflix-JS-Inject/README.md

 ---

-### Netflix

-Open the Netflix app on the PS5.

-Wait for Netflix to hit the error flow (probably ui-800)

-If injection is successful, the error screen will load and inject.js will be executed.
-Netflix may crash after the injection depending on payload.

 ### Credits
 - HUGE thanks to [c0w-ar](https://github.com/c0w-ar/) for complete inject.js userland exploit and lapse port!
 - [ufm42](https://github.com/ufm42) for regex sandbox escape exploit and ideas!